It’s nice to have a go-to person in life.

-Private banks and wealth management firms usually give these clients a main representative and may even use a team approach to give their clients a number of experts on different financial subjects.
+Private banks and wealth management firms usually give clients a main representative and may also use a team approach to provide access to a number of experts on different financial subjects.

 Eligibility requirements for private banking

 Private banks and wealth management firms usually require a minimum balance.
 For private banking, this may include just deposits with the bank or it may also include investments, individual retirement arrangements – or individual retirement accounts (IRAs) – or other types of investable assets.

 The minimum amount required varies — $1 million will most likely be the minimum level for most private banks, Foy says.
 But there are some exceptions.
 For instance, Chase Private Client requires an average daily balance of only $250,000 or more.
 This balance may include qualifying linked deposits and investments.